mapircamera/Kernel/interfacing-with-kernel/hardware-interface/kernel-port-40-pin-side-port.md

 The Kernel port is the main interface between the camera module and the link boards used in the camera arrays.
 The Kernel port is a [TE CHAMP 2129260-2](http://www.te.com/usa-en/product-2129260-2.html) and mates to the link board or breakout board [TE CHAMP 2129261-1](http://www.te.com/usa-en/product-2129261-1.html).
 For straight connecting cables you would us the [TE CHAMP 2129276-1](http://www.te.com/usa-en/product-2129276-1.html).
 You can find a list of all the compatible mating CHAMP connectors [here](http://www.te.com/usa-en/plp/Y30jw.html?q=&n=540054&d=545426&type=products&samples=N).

+The Kernel port is mounted to the underside of the connector board with the following pin assignment:

 ![](/assets/kernel_champ.PNG)

 | GROUP | SIGNAL | ROW 1 PIN | ROW 2 PIN | SIGNAL | GROUP |